blakeMilner/DeepQLearning/README.md

 done as part of a project for BME495, a Computational Neuroscience course at Purdue.
 The original code, written in JavaScript, was developed by Andrej Karpathy, a Ph.D. student at Stanford University.

-Deep Q Learning is a powerful machine learning algorithm utilizing Q-Learning via internal Neural Networks.
+Deep Q Learning is a powerful machine learning algorithm utilizing Q-Learning.
+The state space is implemented using Neural Networks, thus bypassing inefficient static look up tables.
 This aplication was implemented using Torch 7 and Lua.

 In many practical engineering scenarios it is often necessary for an algorithm to perform a series of decisions in order to accomplish a given task.
 However, that task itself is not always